lfricken/ti/core/readme.md

 * max 1 fleet per system per player
 * max 2 structures per planet
 * ships must be in a fleet
+* resources respawn on planets at the beginning of each round and may be spent.
+Goods are resources that sit in your storage vault and can be traded.
+Goods may be used in place of resources always.
 * all ground forces must land on planets AFTER invasions if able
 * resolve one public objective end of round, one secret objective during the round
 * can never attack home systems